- About Us

 If nothing you do prevents a head-on collision and you suffer serious injuries or lose a loved one, the aftermath of this type of accident will most likely stay with you for some time.
 You could end up with costly medical care and medical-related needs.
 You may not be able to return to work for some time.
 You might end up needing funds for a memorial service or burial.

 These are not the only costs you could incur as a result of someone else’s negligence or recklessness.
 The losses you sustain could prove financially devastating.
 Be cautious about accepting any settlements offered to you in the first days or weeks after such a serious accident.
 They will most likely not include the maximum amount of compensation to which you may be entitled.
-Instead, discuss your situation with an Illinois attorney to help increase your odds of receiving the full monetary restitution you deserve.
+Instead, discuss your situation with a Chicago accident attorney to help increase your odds of receiving the full monetary restitution you deserve.